coherentism-in-epistemology

 Coherentism in Epistemology

 Coherentism is a theory of epistemic justification.
 It implies that for a belief to be justified it must belong to a coherent system of beliefs.
 For a system of beliefs to be coherent, the beliefs that make up that system must “cohere” with one another.
-Tipicamente, this coherence is taken to involve three components: logical consistency, explanatory relations, and various inductive (non-explanatory) relazioni.
+Tipicamente, this coherence is taken to involve three components: coerenza logica, explanatory relations, and various inductive (non-explanatory) relazioni.
 Rival versions of coherentism spell out these relations in different ways.
 They also differ on the exact role of coherence in justifying beliefs: in some versions, coherence is necessary and sufficient for justification, but in others it is only necessary.

 This article reviews coherentism’s history beginning in the last quarter of the twentieth century, and it marks off coherentism from other theses.
 The regress argument is the dominant anti-coherentist argument, and it bears on whether coherentism or its chief rival, foundationalism, is correct.
 Several coherentist responses to this argument will be examined.
 A taxonomy of the many versions of coherentism is presented and followed by the main arguments for and against coherentism.
 After these arguments, which make up the main body of the article, a final section considers the future prospects of coherentism.